BF-FrontEnd-class-2025/group-1-loruki/planning/backlog.md

 what the page is about.

-- [ ] As a user, I want to see the `docs main` so that I can fully understand how to use the product and maximize its features.
+- [ ] As a user, I want to see the `docs main` so that I can fully understand how to use the product and maximize its features and strengths.

 - [ ] As a user, I want to see the `footer` so that I can contact the owner and subscribe and see the latest updates via social media and platforms.

 ### Could-Haves